Close

 In 2019, over 100 ideologically diverse organizations launched Free to Drive: a coalition united by the belief that restrictions on driving privileges should be reserved for dangerous driving, not to coerce debt payment or to punish people who miss a court appearance.
 In the last five years, 25 states and D.C. have passed reforms to curb debt-based driving restrictions.

-Which states are driving towards reform?
+Which states are driving towards progress?

 2017 – 2019